moorepants/learn-multibody-dynamics/energy.rst

 when :math:`\bar{u}=\dot{\bar{q}}` and where :math:`V` is strictly a function of the generalized coordinates and time, i.e. :math:`V(\bar{q}, t)`.
 These functions :math:`V` are potential energies in :math:`N`.
 The associated generalized active force contributions are conservative forces.
+Forces for which this is possible are called conservative.
+They are all forces for which the work done by the force for any path :math:`\bar{r}(t)` starting and ending at the same position equals 0.
 The most common conservative forces seen in multibody systems are gravitational forces and ideal spring forces, but there are conservative forces related to electrostatic forces, magnetic forces, etc.

 For small objects at Earth's surface we model gravity as a uniform field and the potential energy of a particle or rigid body is: